arwie/controlOS_demo/README.md

 ~~~

 All source archives needed to build the target Linux system will be downloaded automatically during the build, except the CODESYS runtime and CodeMeter.
-In a Windows CODESYS installation these files are located under *C:\Program Files\CODESYS 3.5.20.50\CODESYS* in the folders *CODESYS Control for Linux SL\Delivery\linux* and *CODESYS CodeMeter for Linux SL\Delivery*.
+In a Windows CODESYS installation these files are located under *C:\Program Files\CODESYS 3.5.xx.xx\CODESYS* in the folders *CODESYS Control for Linux SL\Delivery\linux* and *CODESYS CodeMeter for Linux SL\Delivery*.
 Copy the necessary *.deb files into the codesys directory of the project.
+The versions are coded in the corresponding rule files in root/rules/codemeter.make and root/rules/codesys.make.
 ~~~
 [client@gemini controlOS_demo]$ ll codesys/*.deb
 -rw-r--r-- 1 client client 25M 14.
 Mär 12:05 codesys/codemeter-lite_8.20.6539.500_amd64.deb
 -rw-r--r-- 1 client client 16M 14.
-Mär 12:05 codesys/codesyscontrol_linux_4.14.0.0_amd64.deb
+Mär 12:05 codesys/codesyscontrol_linux_4.15.0.0_amd64.deb
 ~~~

 Enter the build container by running the *ptxdist/run* script.
-Generate new keys for the project by running *make keygen*.
 Now everything is set up for the build: just *make* it.
 ~~~
 [client@gemini controlOS_demo]$ ./ptxdist/run
-dev@ptxdist-2025-02-0:~/controlOS_demo$ make keygen
+dev@ptxdist-2025-08-0:~/controlOS_demo$ make
 ...
-dev@ptxdist-2025-02-0:~/controlOS_demo$ make
-...
 #############################################
 Build completed successfully!
-dev@ptxdist-2025-02-0:~/controlOS_demo$ exit
+dev@ptxdist-2025-08-0:~/controlOS_demo$ exit
 ~~~

 A new VirtualBox VM is created with the *virtualbox/create* script.